 In the News

-Thomas Medvetz quoted on the conservative provocateur’s surprisingly stable position in public discourse in Nathan Pippenger, "Charles Murray and the DC Ideas Industry" Democracy Journal, May 28, 2015.
+Thomas Medvetz quoted on the conservative provocateur’s surprisingly stable position in public discourse by Nathan Pippenger, "Charles Murray and the DC Ideas Industry" Democracy Journal, May 28, 2015.

 "Berkeley’s Betrayal: Wages and Working Conditions at Cal," Thomas Medvetz (with ), Pamphlet excerpted in Anthony Giddens, Mitchell Duneier, and Richard P. Appelbaum, Introduction to Sociology, 2006.